skroutz/cogy/README.md

    to the user.
 It also contains the `cogy:install` command for automating the task of installing the new bundle when a command is added/modified.

+Take a look at the relevant [diagrams](diagrams/) for an illustration of how Cogy works.

 ## Requirements

 * [cogy bundle](https://github.com/skroutz/cogy-bundle)